activitree/meteor-push/README.md

-(Will add everything here and then sort out the information) All suggested are what worked in testing but you are free to change everything indeed.
+(Will add everything here and then sort out the information)

+All settings suggested are what worked in testing but you are free to change everything indeed.
 The Android and IOS ware succesfuly built with Meteor.
-I mention this because before 1.8.1 I could only build this with Android Studio.
+I mention this because before 1.8.1 I could only build Android with Android Studio.

 # IOS
 After IOS Build, go to /app/.meteor/local/cordova-build/platforms/ios and (if you use Terminal) run 'pod install'.
 After this, in XCode, update the IOS version for each and every pod installed.